TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 Please attach all of the following documents:

 * Documents verifying salary or income tax payment relating to employment at a technology company or in a technological field [Note 1](#note-1)
-* Personal curriculum vitae and document verifying domestic or foreign service relating to employment at a technology company or in a technological field. **Documents should include the stamp, seal, or signature of (the representative of) the entity by which the paper was issued.**
+* Personal curriculum vitae and document verifying domestic or foreign service relating to employment at a technology company or in a technological field. **Proof of work experience is a Certificate of Employment with your full name, company name, position, actual duration of employment, company stamp/seal, or signature of the entity by which the paper was issued.**
 {{< /accordion >}}

 {{< accordion title="Those with unique talents or outstanding R&D ability or innovation performances…" suffix="2." bottomless="true" >}}